REUL-Lab/eula-aat/README.md

 * `python api/app.py` from the root directory
 * `nginx`
     - If you specified a different configuration name during configure.sh, choose it by adding `-c yourconfig.conf`.
-    - Ensure you stop the nginx service at the end of your development by running `nginx -s stop`
+    - When done, stop the nginx daemon by running `nginx -s stop`
-* `mongod`
+* `mongod --fork` to start mongodb as a daemon
+    - When done, stop the mongodb daemon by runnning `mongod --shutdown`

 Run the ember service by navigating to the `/app` directory then running
 * ember serve

-## Running for Deploy
+## Running for Deploy (Linux Only)

-After installing the application and running the ./configure script for deploy, set your webserver firewall to accept requests on port 80.
+After installing the application and running the `./configure.sh` script for deploy, set your webserver firewall to accept requests on port 80.

-Create a build of the Ember application for nginx to serve by running `ember build` while in the app/ directory
+Create a build of the Ember application for nginx to serve by running `./node_modules/ember-cli/bin/ember build`

-    - Note that by default, node.js will attempt to allocate 4GB of memory.
-If you machine has less memory, use the command `node --max-old-space-size=XXX /usr/bin/npm install` where `XXX` is memory in MB.
+Run the following command to initialize nginx as a service so it will start with your server:
+    - `sudo systemctl enable nginx`

+Configure mongodb as a service:
+    - `sudo systemctl enable mongod`

+Configure uwsgi as a service:
+    - `sudo systemctl enable uwsgi`

 Your server should now be ready to serve requests.